top of page

 Location: Usually the inner South East suburbs of Naarm/Melbourne

 Inclusions: Methods may include: Applied Ecopsychology, eco-therapies, eco-art therapy, play, mindfulness and visualization.
+An activity worksheet is often provided with repeatable guidelines.

-Fee: Free for Kinfolk and sliding scale
+Fee: Fair share - free and sliding scale

 Considerations: Please read Outdoor Guidelines before booking

-Book: Humanitix
+Book: Humanitix event

 Share: fb event

-Facilitator/Guide: Deb Punton
+Nature Facilitator/Guide: Deb Punton

 Please note: